-We use the following lemma (for a proof, see Gilles [11]).
+In this section we study the quantitive relation between the CoS and the Least core in coalitional games (not necessarily restricted ones).
+We use the following lemma (for a proof, see [Gilles, 2010]).

-Lemma 2.
+Lemma 5.
 Any minimal balanced collection has a size of at most n, and a unique set of balancing coefficients.

-As an immediate corollary we get the following result, which has been independently shown by Malizia et al. [14] using the geometric properties of the game.
+As an immediate corollary we get the following result, which has been independently shown by Malizia et al. [2007] using the geometric properties of the core.

-Corollary 1.
+Corollary 6.
 If the core of G is empty, then there is a set of coalitions of size at most n that are sufficient to determine the emptiness of the core.

-The strong least core 4.1

-It trivially holds (see Bachrach et al. [3]) that
+The strong least core It trivially holds (see [Bachrach et al., 2009b]) that